The Surgical Abortion Procedure

 - Complications relating to anaesthetic: These are rare, and would be discussed with you by the anaesthetist on the day of your termination

-- Haemorrhage: Blood loss requiring transfusion happens in approximately 0.5-2 cases in 1,000.
+- Haemorrhage: Blood loss requiring transfusion happens in approximately 1-2 in 1,000 people (uncommon).
 This risk of haemorrhage increases to 4 in 1000 after 20 weeks

-- Infection: Following abortion, infection can happen in up to 10% of women but this is usually not serious.
-At Marie Stopes UK, we reduce your risk of infection by giving you antibiotics at the time of your termination
+- Infection: Following abortion, less than 1 in 100 people (uncommon) will develop an infection.
+At Marie Stopes UK, we reduce your risk of infection by giving you antibiotics at the time of your termination.

-- Failure of abortion: All abortions carry a small risk of failure, which may require a further procedure.
-This risk is approximately 2.3 in 1000 for surgical abortion
+- Treatment failure (continuing pregnancy): All abortions carry a small risk of failure, which may require a further procedure.
+This risk is approximately 2 in 1000 people (rare) for surgical abortion.

 - Rhesus isoimmunisation: Women with a certain blood group (rhesus negative) are at risk of isoimmunisation after induced abortion.
 At Marie Stopes UK, we administer Anti-D to all women who are rhesus negative whether they have a medical or surgical abortion.
 This is intended to prevent problems for future pregnancies